Preferred seats are another airline money grab — real extra legroom seats take planning ahead

 And anyone who tries to work or use a tray table to eat appreciates having a little extra space, especially if the person in front reclines.
 So when airlines charge more for those seats, it does seem worth it.
 However, it isn’t always worth the extra cost for “preferred seats.”

 Legacy carriers want extra money from every seat

-But increasingly, U.S. legacy carriers, not satisfied with getting fees from their extra legroom seats, now are trying to get travelers to pay for as many seats as possible on board.
+But increasingly, U.S. legacy carriers not satisfied with getting fees from their extra legroom seats are now are trying to get travelers to pay for as many seats as possible on board.

-The rationale given to frequent fliers is that by charging average fliers for these seats, the airlines can keep more seats for their best customers, and that presumably these seats, while not as good as “Economy Plus”, will still be better than being stuck in the very back of the plane.
+The rationale given to frequent fliers is that by charging average fliers for these seats, the airlines can keep more seats for their best customers.
+Presumably, these seats, while not as good as “Economy Plus,” will still be better than being stuck in the very back of the plane.
 Passengers in “Preferred Seats” will also be served earlier than passengers in the back of the plane, and presumably, have more chance of food choices not being sold out.

 In fact, on a Delta flight I booked in October 2018 for August 2019 from Paris to Atlanta, the coach cabin (not Delta Comfort/mid class but the regular coach cabin) goes from row 30 to 57.
 And most seats, including ALL window and aisle seats until row 47, are designated “preferred” with an extra charge.

 Compounding the customer annoyance factor, these increasing “preferred seat surcharges” come at a time when airlines have added “basic economy,” so travelers have already made a choice to pay more for seat assignments when they discover very little is available without a second surcharge.